hyperledger/indy-node/docs/source/requests.md

 A command to change authentication rules.
 Authentication rules are stored as a key-value dictionary.
 A key is an authenticated action in the format `action--txn_type--field--old_value--new_value`.
 A value is a set of constraints on the execution of this action.
 The actions (keys) are static and can be found in [auth_rules.md](auth_rules.md).
 So, it's not possible to register new actions by this command.
-But it's possible to override authentication constraints (values) for a a given action.
+But it's possible to override authentication constraints (values) for a given action.
 There are two types of constraints:
 - ConstraintEntity contains `{constraint_id, role, sig_count, need_to_be_owner, metadata}`
 - ConstraintList with format `{constraint_id, auth_constraints}` contains list of constraints.
 That is, the entry